aiqc/AIQC/README.md

 <ol>
 	<li>
 		<b>Preprocessing</b> - Data must be encoded into a machine-readable format.
-Encoders don't account for multiple dimensions, columns, & dtypes.
+Encoders don't handle multiple dimensions, columns, & dtypes.
 Leakage occurs if splits/folds aren't encoded separately.
 Lack of validation splits causes evaluation bias.
 Which samples were used for training?
 	</li>
 	</br>
 	<li>